 In such cases, you need to apply certain effects, available in Photoshop only.
-Of course image becomes raster, but sometimes it is reasonable.
-Unfortunately, once you converted SVG into raster, you loose all layers, figures and so on, so the first thing you usually do is splitting raster into layers, managing colors, etc.
+Of course, the image becomes raster, but sometimes it is reasonable.
+Unfortunately, once you converted SVG into raster, you lose all layers, figures and so on, so the first thing you usually do is splitting raster into layers, managing colors, etc.

-Now, we offers advanced conversion from SVG to PSD, on the fly, directly in Photoshop.
-Just open SVG file in Photoshop, and we'll do the rest.
-An image will be shrinked into layers automatically, depending on SVG figures, opacity and effects.
+Now, we offer advanced conversion from SVG to PSD, on the fly, directly in Photoshop.
+Just open the SVG file in Photoshop, and we’ll do the rest.
+An image will be shrunk into layers automatically, depending on SVG figures, opacity, and effects.
 All intercepted polygons will be moved into different layers, to provide you more power with image operations.

 Of course, every layer becomes raster; but as original SVG figures (text, curves, triangles, filters, transparency effects, etc.) are combined on the layers to let you operate every figure or effect separately.